mrigakshimishra/Portfolio/Final Project Part 1.md

 ## Initial Sketches

+Through the initial sketches, I aimed to capture the essence of the major points in the storyline.
+Rather than being an exact representation of the final version in a lower fidelity, these are to primarily showcase the big at each of the phases that I described.
+For the final version, I will be modifying these and adding more relevant visualizations as well.

 <img src="CancerSurvivalRates.heic" alt="CancerSurvivalRates.heic" width="700" />

+**Key Purpose:** Laying the foundation by showing that these disparities exist and need further investigation.
+**Key Message:** There is a significant survival gap between different ethnicities.
+**Narrative:** Cancer survival rates show troubling trends.
+Certain racial, socioeconomic, and geographic groups face worse outcomes.
+But what’s driving this disparity?

 <img src="StageWise.heic" alt="StageWise.heic" width="700" />

+**Key Purpose:** Highlighting that beyond ethnicities, location plays a significant role in determining when cancer is diagnosed.
+**Key Message:** Geography contributes to late-stage cancer diagnoses and worsening survival outcomes.
+**Narrative:** The disparity isn’t just about race or income, it’s about where you live and when you’re diagnosed.
+Patients in underserved regions are more likely to be diagnosed late when survival rates are much lower.

 <img src="ScreeningVsSurvival.heic" alt="ScreeningVsSurvival.heic" width="700" />

+**Key Purpose:** Illustrate how the lack of preventive care in certain communities drives the survival gap.
+**Key Message:** Communities with better access to screenings show higher survival rates.
+**Narrative:** Where early screening programs have been introduced, we’ve seen a measurable improvement in survival rates.

 ## The Data